uvsmtid/common-salt-states/docs/configs/common/this_system_keys/project/readme.md

-Key `project` selects name of the project.
+Key `project_name` selects name of the project_name.
 This together with [selected profile name][1] identifies deployment configuration to be used for this system.